Are you looking for a simple, step-by-step guide that will teach you everything you should know to safely canning food in your own kitchen?

 You're probably wondering what you'll learn from my waterbath canning course, aren't you?
 Here's what you'll discover (mostly via video lessons)!

-Not all foods are safe to preserve in a boiling water (aka waterbath) canner.
-I'll walk you through foods that are and are not suitable.
-And I'll also help you understand why!
+Not all foods are safe to preserve in a water bath canner.

 - Pickled Vegetables (cucumbers, beans, beets, etc)